 The Sin of Idolatry

 (19) They made a calf in Horeb, and worshiped a metal image.
-(20) They exchanged their glory for the image of an ox that eats grass.
+(20) Their glory they exchanged for the image of an ox that eats grass.
 (21) They forgot God, their savior, who had done great things in Egypt, (22) wondrous works in the land of Ham, awesome deeds at the Red Sea.
 (23) So he said that he would annihilate them had not Moses, his chosen one, stood in the breach before him to turn away his wrath from destroying them.
 (24) Then they despised the desirable land and did not believe in his word.
 (25) They murmured in their tents and did not listen to the voice of Yahweh.
 (26) Therefore, he lifted his hand (swore an oath) to them that he would make them fall in the wilderness (27) and make their offspring fall among the nations and scatter them throughout the lands.

-One repetition alone occurs in this segment: the verb, “make fall,” found twice in succession (vss.
+One repetition alone occurs in this segment, the verb, “make fall,” found twice in succession (vss.
 26 & 27).
 Both uses describe God’s dealing with Israel’s sinful behavior.
 The first of these refers to the wilderness wanderings in which the entire generation that had rebelled against Yahweh just after leaving Egypt died (fell) in the desert before the conquest of the Promised Land under Joshua.
-The second refers to the eventual dispersion of the nation throughout the nations of the world in three stages: first, in the Assyrian captivity (722 BC), then in the Babylonian captivity (586 BC), and finally after the Roman destruction of Jerusalem (AD 70).
+The second refers to the eventual dispersion of the chosen people throughout the nations of the world in three stages: first, in the Assyrian captivity (722 BC), then in the Babylonian captivity (586 BC), and finally after the Roman destruction of Jerusalem (AD 70).

 I. Israel’s tragic record of constantly sinning against Yahweh (19-25)